Estimated reading time: 6 minutes

 - Be actively employed in the electrical field

-Note: Even if you pass your classes, you must meet the minimum hours requirement to remain in good standing.
+Important Note: Even if you pass your classes, you must meet the minimum hours requirement to remain in good standing.
+Failing to renew your ET Card on time can interrupt your ability to work legally on job sites — so mark your renewal date on your calendar and plan ahead.

 Benefits of Becoming an Electrician Trainee

-Choosing the ET path has multiple advantages for those eager to start working and learning fast:
+Choosing the ET path has multiple advantages for those eager to start working and learning fast.
+Here’s why thousands of Californians choose this route every year:

-- Faster entry into the workforce—no waiting list or union application process
+- Faster entry into the workforce — no waiting list or lengthy union application process

-- Flexible employment—work with different certified electricians to gain diverse experience
+- Flexible employment — work with different certified electricians to gain diverse, real-world experience across residential, commercial, and industrial settings

-- Shorter programs—some trade school programs can be completed in under 12 months
+- Shorter programs — some trade school programs can be completed in under 12 months, getting you to the certification exam sooner

-- Financial aid is available at many schools, including InterCoast (if you qualify)
+- Financial aid is available at many schools, including InterCoast (for those who qualify)

 What Comes Next?
 Taking the State Certification Exam